granoeste/flutter_line_login/README.md

 ### Logout

 Revokes the user access token.
-If access token is null, PlatformException is throwed.
+If access token is null, PlatformException will be thrown.

 ```dart
   // Platform messages may fail, so we use a try/catch PlatformException.